 Since we can’t control everything that happens to our children as youngsters or young adults, we have to help them develop the self confidence and self worth to ride out the storms.
 Teens don’t always believe that character counts more than immediate popularity.
-However, surrounding them with family, mentors, good friends who share your family’s values will help them mentally shrug and walk away or calmly say, “that’s not cool”.
+However, surrounding them with family, mentors, good friends who share your family’s values and faith will help them mentally shrug and walk away or calmly say, “that’s not cool”.

 Let them know that they aren’t victims and that asking for help from God or others takes courage and strength but we all need others…and we all can help others.